Test-Account666/LethalCompany-ShipWindows/ShipWindows/README.md

   cause him to be triggered)
 - Different sound from walking on the floor window
 - Option to change the light switch's tool tip to match the shutter switch's tool tip
+- Improved closing/opening on level transitions (For example, preventing the shutters from opening to early when landing)

 ## Thanks to